vishen/go-brainfunk/README.md

 are used to output an elf executable.
 This is my first time generating x64 encodings and elf executables manually, so there is likely mistakes and better approaches.

+The brainfuck compiler is currently unable to read from stdin, which is one of the expected commands, and it currently outputs to a buffer and then that buffer is written to stdout.
+Some brainfuck programs may not work at the moment, but I am looking at adding these features soon.

 ## Installing

 Install the usual Go way `go get -u github.com/vishen/go-brainfunk`